-The geomatics student may register for GEM 4495 after being hired by an eligible employer participating in the Cooperative Work Experience Program.
-After completion of the semester, the student is expected to submit a written report to the Geomatics Program Coordinator detailing the work experience and present a brief oral report to his/her peers in the following semester in a scheduled geomatics class.
+The geomatics student may register for GEM 3395 after being hired by an eligible employer participating in the Cooperative Work Experience Program.
+After completion of the semester, the student is expected to submit a written and oral report to the faculty member directing the project, detailing the work experience.
 Prerequisites: Completion of GEM 2220, maintenance of a 2.0 grade point average, and approval of the Geomatics Program Coordinator